zixihong/Alexandria-Privacy-Policy/README.md

 All data transmission to external services uses secure HTTPS protocols Local storage is isolated to your browser profile
-We do not track user behavior or collect analytics
+We track user analytics for the purposes of providing data analytics for publishers and publication companies

 User Rights
 You have the right to: